KiranS22/leraning-ts/react-ts/react-ts-notes/PROPS.md

 export default Greet;
 ```

 By establishing the `GreetProps` interface, we outline the structure of the `props` object.
 In this case, the `name` prop must be a string.
+Psssing in any other data type such as `number` or `boolean` will result in TypeScript throwing an error.

 ## Type vs Interface